markjaquith/cmdy/README.md

 ### Subcommands

 - `cmdy edit` — Launch your `$EDITOR` on the selected snippet's TOML file.
-- `cmdy clip` — Copy the selected snippet's `command` string to your clipboard, then exit.
+- `cmdy clip` — Copy the selected snippet's `command` string to your clipboard.

 ### Flags

 - `--dir <DIRECTORY>` — Specify a custom snippets directory (overrides default).
 - `-t, --tag <TAG>` — Show only snippets tagged with `<TAG>` (can be repeated).
  - `-q, --query <QUERY>` — Pre-populate the initial filter query for the interactive selector.
+This works with `fzf` and `gum` (PRs welcome for other filtering tools).

 ## Configuration